AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 # Nvidia_Financial_Analysis
 In this project, I show Financial Ratios and their formulas from the last 4 fiscal years from NVIDIA using Financial Statements, one of the biggest and most important companies in the world nowadays.

-I used a lot of tools for this analysis, such as Python and Pandas for downloading the financial states by using the Yahoo Finance API.
+I used a lot of tools for this analysis, such as Python and Pandas for downloading the financial states by using the Yahoo Finance Library.
 Then, I used Excel for the study with all the financial ratios.

 # Financial Statements